You found our list of fun team bonding activities for work.

 - Training for a race

 - Blacktop basketball

 - 80’s aerobics

 - Adult recess, aka playground games like kickball and tag

 If nothing else, then your teammates can bond over panting and resenting the YouTube trainer’s perkiness.

 Many companies send employees on team building retreats to focus on developing skills and bonding with colleagues.
 Abandoning the office and spending a few days in a new locale can be a great way to escape interruptions and re-contextualize your teammates’ relationships.
 Groups foster connections based on shared experiences, and team retreats provide a variety of activities and adventures to link your teammates together.

-Whether you are a large organization or a smaller business, traveling together can coerce your teammates out of the comfort zone and open the group to new impressions.
+Whether you are a large organization or a smaller business, travelling together can coerce your teammates out of the comfort zone and open the group to new impressions.
 Team retreats are great ways to prioritize team bonding, but you can also plan shorter journeys, such as a day trip to a local winery or state park.
 Exploring unfamiliar territory together can bring your crew closer than ever.

-For more ideas on establishing togetherness, check out this epic list of team building games, these team building tips and this one with questions for team bonding.
+For more ideas on establishing togetherness, check out this list of team building games, these team building tips and this one with questions for team bonding.
 We also have a list of outdoor team building activities and one on team building indoors.

 And here is a list of teamwork quotes that will inspire your employees, and a list of survival experiences to improve camaraderie.